5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Morning and Afternoon: Settle In

-Most flights arrive into Kona International Airport (KOA) on the west side of the island.
-The airport itself sets the tone immediately.
-It is open air, with no walls and lava rock landscaping, and the warm breeze hits you the second you step off the plane.
+Most flights land at Kona International Airport (KOA) on the west side.
+The airport itself sets the tone - open air, no walls, lava rock landscaping, warm breeze hitting you the second you step off.
 If you have young kids, this alone is a thrill.
-We are not in the mainland anymore.

-Pick up your rental car (book well in advance, Big Island rental cars sell out fast during peak season), grab some groceries at the Costco or Safeway in Kailua-Kona, and head to your accommodation.
-I recommend staying on the Kona or Kohala Coast side for the first and last portions of your trip since this is where the best beaches, snorkeling, and sunshine are.
+Pick up your rental car (book well in advance, Big Island rentals sell out fast at peak), grab groceries at Costco or Safeway in Kailua-Kona, and head to your accommodation.
+Stay on the Kona or Kohala Coast for the first and last portions - that's where the best beaches, snorkeling, and sunshine live.

-Do not plan anything ambitious for arrival day.
-Let the kids splash in the pool or run around the condo grounds.
-Let everyone decompress from travel.
+Don't plan anything ambitious for arrival day.
+Pool.
+Condo grounds.
+Decompress from travel.
 You have big days ahead and fighting jet lag on day one is a losing battle.

 Late Afternoon: Magic Sands Beach

-Once everyone has had a rest, drive about ten minutes south of Kailua-Kona to Magic Sands Beach, officially called La'aloa Bay Beach Park.
-This small but gorgeous white sand beach is perfect for a first-day dip.
-The sand here literally disappears during high surf season (hence the name), but when it is calm, it is one of the best body-surfing spots on the coast.
+Once everyone has rested, drive about ten minutes south of Kailua-Kona to Magic Sands Beach (officially La'aloa Bay Beach Park).
+Small, gorgeous white sand crescent, perfect for a first-day dip.
+The sand here literally disappears during high surf season (hence the name) but when it's calm, it's one of the best body-surfing spots on the coast.

-Fair warning: the shorebreak can be powerful here, so keep little ones in the shallows and watch the conditions.
-Lifeguards are on duty, which always makes me breathe a little easier.
-Grab a spot on the sand, let the kids dig, and watch the sun start its slow descent over the Pacific.
+Fair warning: the shorebreak can be powerful.
+Keep little ones in the shallows and watch the conditions.
+Lifeguards on duty, which always makes me breathe easier.

 Stay for sunset.
-The colors here are unreal, golds and pinks that bounce off the water and light up the whole sky.
-This is the moment where you feel your shoulders finally drop and vacation mode kicks in.
+Colors are unreal here.
+This is the moment your shoulders drop and vacation mode kicks in.

 Evening: Dinner in Kailua-Kona

-Head into Kailua-Kona town for dinner.
-Ali'i Drive runs along the waterfront and is lined with restaurants, shops, and that buzzy small-town-on-the-ocean energy.
-For families, I love the fish tacos at Kona Brewing Company (bonus: they have a great keiki menu and local craft brews for the parents).
-If you want something more low-key, grab poke bowls from Da Poke Shack, which consistently ranks among the best poke in the state.
-Get there early because they sell out.
+Head into Kailua-Kona for dinner.
+Ali'i Drive runs along the waterfront and is lined with restaurants and that small-town-on-the-ocean energy.
+For families, the fish tacos at Kona Brewing Company (great keiki menu, decent local craft beer for the parents).
+Lower-key, grab poke bowls from Da Poke Shack, consistently one of the best in the state.
+Get there early or they're sold out.

 After dinner, walk along the seawall and watch for manta rays in the water near the Kona pier.
-The lights from the hotels attract plankton, which attracts the mantas.
-You can sometimes see them right from shore, which is a magical free preview of what is coming on Day 4.
+The hotel lights attract plankton, which attracts the mantas.
+You can sometimes see them from shore - a free preview of what's coming on Day 4.

 Morning: The Drive Across the Island

-Today is a big day and an early start.
-You are driving from the Kona side to Hawaii Volcanoes National Park on the southeast side of the island.
-The drive takes about two and a half hours via Highway 11, and it is one of the most scenic drives you will ever do.
-You climb from sea level through coffee country, past macadamia nut orchards, through the small towns of Captain Cook and Naalehu (the southernmost town in the United States, if your kids are into geography trivia), and eventually into the misty volcanic highlands.
+Big day, early start.
+Driving from the Kona side to Hawaii Volcanoes National Park on the southeast side.
+About two and a half hours via Highway 11 and one of the most scenic drives you'll ever do.
+You climb from sea level through coffee country, past macadamia orchards, through Captain Cook and Naalehu (southernmost town in the U.S., if your kids are into geography trivia), and into the misty volcanic highlands.

-Pack snacks and fill up your insulated water bottles because there are not many food options near the park.
-I also recommend filling a thermos with hot coffee or cocoa because the volcano area sits at 4,000 feet elevation and it can be genuinely cold and rainy, especially if you are used to the warm Kona coast.
-The temperature difference shocks people.
-We went from 85 degrees at our hotel to 55 and drizzling at the crater rim.
+Pack snacks and fill up your insulated water bottles because food options near the park are slim.
+Also fill a thermos with hot coffee or cocoa - the volcano area sits at 4,000 feet and it can be genuinely cold and rainy, especially if you've been on the warm Kona coast.
+The temperature shock catches people.
+We went from 85 at our hotel to 55 and drizzling at the crater rim.

 Volcanic landscape on the Big Island of Hawaii with lava fields and steam vents